tiian/tiian.github.io/flom/FLoM_by_examples/Use_Case_15.md

 ![](use_case_15b.png)

 ##### Expected result:
-First ping command runs, second ping commands waits first command termination and then starts.
+First ping command runs, second ping command waits first command termination and then starts.
 The behavior does not change if you switch command execution order.
 If *READER* starts to read */foo/bar*, *WRITER* shall *not* start because it could change */foo/bar* content.
 If *WRITER* starts to create */foo/bar/appple*, *READER* shall *not* start because */foo/bar* content could change in the meantime.